-with active participation by all students in their own learning and in the learning of their classmates.
-7h) Manipulatives are faithful representations of the mathematical objects they represent and are connected to written methods.
-Not evaluated.
-Non-negotiable criteria not met.
+vith active participation by all students in their own learning and in the learning of their classmates.
+71 (h) Manipulatives are faithful representations of the Not evaluated.
+Non-negotiable criteria not met. m nathematical objects they represent and are connected to Not evaluated.
+Non-negotiable criteria not met. w vritten methods.

 Tier 2 ratings receive a "Yes" in Column 1 for all non-negotiable criteria (Criteria 1 - 4), but at least one "No" in Column 1 for the remaining criteria.

 Tier 3 ratings receive a "No" in Column 1 for at least one of the non-negotiable criteria.

+FINAL EVALUATION Compile the results for Sections I and II to make a final decision for the material under review.
 Section Criteria Y/N Final Justification/Comments 1.
 Focus on Major Work No Materials for Grade 1 devote approximately 67% of class time to the major work for this grade, which is on the low end of the range.
-2. Consistent, Coherent Content No 1.MD.C.4 is the only supporting standard in Grade 1 , and is not connected to major standards.
+2. Consistent, Coherent Content No 1.MD.C.4 is the only supporting standard in Grade 1, and is not connected to major standards.
 I: Non-Negotiables 3.
 Rigor and Balance Yes Materials address all three aspects of rigor.
-Materials develop conceptual understanding of key mathematical concepts throughout each module while exposing student to real life situations.
+Materials develop conceptual understanding of key mathematical concepts throughout each module while exposing students to real life situations.
 Materials also give attention to individual standards that set an expectation of procedural skill and fluency that allow sufficient practice of the skill being addressed.
-4. Practice-Content Connections No There is no analysis or description which connects the Standards for Mathematical Practice and the Standards fo Mathematical Content provided for evaluators.
+4. Practice-Content Connections No There is no analysis or description which connects the Standards for Mathematical Practice and the Standards for Mathematical Content provided for evaluators.
 5. Alignment Criteria for Standards for Mathematical Content Not evaluated.
 Non-negotiable criteria not met.
 II: Additional Alignment Criteria and Indicators of Quality 6.
 Alignment Criteria for Standards for Mathematical Practice Not evaluated.
 Non-negotiable criteria not met.
 7. Indicators of Quality Not evaluated.
 Non-negotiable criteria not met.